Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Numerical Experiments

 \subsection{Analysis of the local solver}

-As already mentioned, one of the main benefits of our IPA is the possibility to exploit the problem features through the use of a cleverly implemented local solver in line $3$ of Algorithm \ref{algo:Perturbation}.
+As already mentioned, one of the main benefits of our IPA is the possibility to exploit the problem features through an efficient implementation of the local solver in line $3$ of Algorithm \ref{algo:Perturbation}.
 We now briefly report on the numerical behaviour of our implementation of the IPM described in Section \ref{sec:4_2_MINLPpaper}.
 Thus, we create an exemplary problem instance (both for the Poisson and convection-diffusion problem) for $S=10$, and vary the step size of the FEM grid as $h\in\{2^{-5},2^{-6}\}$.
 The instance is then solved for each step size with the IPA, where the settings for the IPM and the IPA are as before.
 Figure \ref{fig:gmres} shows the number of nonlinear (outer) iterations (NLI) required by the IPM and the average number of preconditioned GMRES iterations (aGMRES) for each value of $\varepsilon$ visited during the IPA.
 Clearly, multiple values reported for a single value of $\varepsilon$ correspond to active perturbation cycles of Algorithm \ref{algo:Perturbation}.

 Firstly, we observe that both values of NLI and aGMRES are higher at the beginning of the IPA process, that is for larger values of $\varepsilon$.
 On the other hand, when $\varepsilon$ gets smaller and more perturbation cycles are expected, the number of IPM iterations may get lower and, mostly, the average number of GMRES iterations is reduced.
 This shows that the IPA together with the IPM efficiently drives the solution of problem \eqref{eq:MINLP_penalty} to the mixed-integer solution of the original problem.
 This behaviour is observed in Figure \ref{fig:gmres} for both problems and the varying mesh sizes.